dyndle/dyndle-web/docusaurus/docs/307-Querying dynamic content.md

 sidebar_label: Querying dynamic content
 ---

 To set up a Dyndle web application, the project must be set up with a Dyndle Provider NuGet package, that is specific to the Tridion version that is used.
-This package provides ContentQueryProvider and TaxonomyProvider that can be used to fetch desired content dynamically from Tridion.
+This package provides ContentQueryService and TaxonomyService that can be used to fetch desired content dynamically from Tridion.

 ## Benefits